apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

     camel run foo.yaml --camel-version=3.21.0
     camel run foo.yaml --camel-version=3.20.6

-This is very handy when, for example, you need to trouble-shoot why _something_ started failed.
+This is very handy when, for example, you need to trouble-shoot when _something_ started failing.
 For instance, in occasions when it works on version X but not on version Y, now you can quickly try to find out which version in between that started failing.

 You can also specify that `camel` CLI should use a specific Camel version by default.
 For example, if you have a newer version of